 is not allowed within the code of ethics that

-miners agree to.
+contributors agree to.

 TRACE

-partners who have passed KYC with verified
+who have passed KYC with verified

-harvested data are entitled to revenue shares from
+collected data are entitled to revenue shares from

-TRACE tokens.
-TRACE tokens are transferrable but
+claim tokens.
+Claim tokens are transferrable but

 do not convey value to holders outside the

-verified mining partner pool.
-TRACE tokens may be
+verified contributor pool.
+Claim tokens may be

-transferred between miners, and their revenue
+transferred between contributors, and their revenue

 since they are product-generating stakeholders in